cobbr/SharpSploit/SharpSploit/SharpSploit - Quick Command Reference.md

 * `SetModuleSectionPermissions()` - Set correct module section permissions.
 * `MapModuleToMemory()` - Manually map module into current process.
 * `FindDecoyModule()` - Locate a signed module with a minimum size which can be used for overloading.
-* `MapModuleToMemoryAddress()` - Manually map module into current process starting at the specified base address.
 * `OverloadModule()` - Load a signed decoy module into memory, creating legitimate file-backed memory sections within the process.
 Afterwards overload that module by manually mapping a payload in it's place causing the payload to execute from what appears to be file-backed memory.
 * `CallMappedPEModule()` - Call a manually mapped PE by its EntryPoint.
 * `CallMappedDLLModule()` - Call a manually mapped DLL by DllMain -> DLL_PROCESS_ATTACH.
 * `CallMappedDLLModuleExport()` - Call a manually mapped DLL by Export.
 * `GetSyscallStub()` - Read ntdll from disk, find/copy the appropriate syscall stub and free ntdll.

-### SharpSploit.Execution.Injection
+## SharpSploit.Execution.Injection

-The `SharpSploit.Execution.Injection` contains a library of modular process injection components that can be combined to build custom injectors.
+The `SharpSploit.Execution.Injection` namespace contains classes for modular process injection components that can be combined to build custom injectors.
 An `AllocationTechnique` makes a `PayloadType` available to the target process.
 An `ExecutionTechnique` executes a `PayloadType` that is present in memory within a target process.

+### SharpSploit.Execution.Injection.AllocationTechnique

-The `SharpSploit.Execution.DynamicInvoke.AllocationTechnique` class is an abstract parent class providing the requirements for all allocation components.
+The `SharpSploit.Execution.Injection.AllocationTechnique` class is an abstract parent class providing the requirements for all allocation components.

+### SharpSploit.Execution.Injection.SectionMapAlloc

+The `SharpSploit.Execution.Injection.SectionMapAlloc` class inherits from `AllocationTechnique` and is an Allocation component that allocates a payload to a target process using a locally-written, remotely-mapped shared memory section.

+### SharpSploit.Execution.Injection.ExecutionTechnique

-The `SharpSploit.Execution.DynamicInvoke.ExecutionTechnique` class is an abstract parent class providing the requirements for all execution components.
+The `SharpSploit.Execution.Injection.ExecutionTechnique` class is an abstract parent class providing the requirements for all execution components.

+### SharpSploit.Execution.Injection.RemoteThreadCreate

+The `SharpSploit.Execution.Injection.RemoteThreadCreate` class inherits from `ExecutionTechnique` and is an Execution component that executes a payload in a remote process by creating a new thread.
+Allows the user to specify which API call to use for remote thread creation.

+### SharpSploit.Execution.Injection.PayloadType

-The `SharpSploit.Execution.DynamicInvoke.PayloadType` class is an abstract parent class providing the requirements for all types of payloads.
+The `SharpSploit.Execution.Injection.PayloadType` class is an abstract parent class providing the requirements for all types of payloads.
 Allocation and Execution components may behave differently for each subclass of `PayloadType`.

+### SharpSploit.Execution.Injection.Injector

-The `SharpSploit.Execution.DynamicInvoke.Injector` class provides static functions for performing injection using a combination of Allocation and Execution components, along with a Payload.
+The `SharpSploit.Execution.Injection.Injector` class provides static functions for performing injection using a combination of Allocation and Execution components, along with a Payload.

-* `SectionMapAlloc` - An Allocation component that allocates a payload to a target process using a locally-written, remotely-mapped shared memory section.
-* `RemoteThreadCreate` - An Execution component that executes a payload in a remote process by creating a new thread.
-Allows the user to specify which API call to use for remote thread creation.

 ## SharpSploit.LateralMovement